izakpavel/izakpavel.github.io/_posts/2019-08-28-hello-world.md

 How did that happen?

 Well, as I experiment more and more with SwiftUI working on my new project I have the urge to share some of my gained knowledge.
-Month ago there were limited number of blog posts related to SwiftUI and those who could be found were very helpful for myself so now it is time for me to give back to community :)
+Month ago there were limited number of blog posts related to SwiftUI and those that could be found were very helpful for myself so now it is time for me to give back to community :)